Flutterwave/PHP-v3/README.md

 ## Installation

 ### Download Release Artifact
-If you do not want to make use of composer. each [release](https://github.com/Flutterwave/PHP-v3/releases/) contains a zip with all the dependencies installed.
-Simply download the one that supports your php version.
+If you prefer not to use a composer. each [release](https://github.com/Flutterwave/PHP-v3/releases/) contains a zip file with all the necessary dependencies installed.
+Simply download the version that corresponds to your PHP version.

 ### Installation via Composer.

-To install the package via Composer, run the following command.
+To install the package via Composer, run the following command:
 ```shell
 composer require flutterwavedev/flutterwave-v3
 ```